i-MSCP/plugins/incubator/InstantSSH/README.md

 * Forbids TCP forwarding
 * Forbids X11 forwarding

-You can override default authentication options by editing the plugin configuration file.
-In that file, you can also restrict the list of authentication options that your customers can add.
+You can override default authentication options by changing the default_ssh_auth_options parameter which is defined in the plugin configuration file.
+In that file, you can also restrict the list of authentication options that your customers can add by changing the allowed_ssh_auth_options parameter.
+You must note that any authentication option appearing in the the default authentication string must also be specified in the allowed_ssh_auth_options parameter.

 ### REQUIREMENTS